elg2605/netscan/readme.md

 ## Notes

-* To scan large networks for dozens of ports, you'll need to increase the number of open files for the user who runs netscan.
-Experiment to find a suitable number of open files on your scanner system for your networks.
+* To scan large networks for many dozen ports, you may consider increasing the number of open files for the user who runs netscan and also increasing the size of the counting semaphore.
+Experiment to find a suitable number of on your scanner systems for your particular networks.
 Here's an example from __/etc/security/limits.conf__:

 ```bash
 user_name      soft    nofile      150000